New Study Reveals Connection Between Traumatic Brain Injuries & Employment Outcomes

 Contact Our Florida Injury Attorneys Today

-If you live in Florida and have suffered from a TBI or other catastrophic injury due to someone else’s negligence or intentional act, contact the attorneys at Douglas & Carter today to find out how we can help.
+If you live in Florida and have suffered from a TBI or other catastrophic injury due to someone else’s negligence or intentional act, contact the injury attorneys at Douglas & Carter today to find out how we can help.
 It is never a good idea to try and deal with the insurance companies or at-fault party on your own, as recovery may take longer and cost more than you realize.
 Let us know how we can help.